grant-king/ML_progress/log.md

 **Thoughts:** The Twitter API is pretty restrictive.
 Searches can only go back a week for non-premium API accounts like mine.
 I got through the basics involving authentication and searching for a topic, and worked with some of the available methods from tweepy and Twython.
 I can see this being helpful in the future if I ever need to look for something simple in recent Twitter data.
 For now the API is underwhelming but I'm glad to be familiar with how to access the service.

 **Link to work:**
+Day 46: August 16, 2018

+**Today's Progress:** Twitter API experimentation.
+Watched Siraj live stream on gradient descent and explored notebook for week one challenge of MOI.

+**Thoughts:** Today I went back to explore the old notebook for Math of Intelligence week 1 coding challenge.
+It all makes a lot more sense than before and I think I can rewrite and implement somewhere.
+I want to look at datasets on Kaggle to see what to use.

+**Link to work:**

+Day 47: August, 17 2018

+**Today's Progress:** Continued working with tweepy in unpublished notebook.
+Worked on exercism.io, researching Django through Sentdex on YouTube, continued researching Youtube API.

+**Thoughts:** I keep going back to add onto my notebook about the Twitter libraries and API, but I'm still seeing limited use for anything in the near future.
+I think that learning to work with the YouTube API will be more worthwhile considering the data they make available.
+Django doesn't seem like something I should pursue for now either.

+**Link to work:**
 <!---

 Day x: July x, 2018